NiklasKramer/mlr/README.md

 Enc 2 displays the selected track.

 Use the lowest row on your grid to toggle alt mode.
-_(left: toggle all encoders, right: toggle each encoder indivudually)_
+_(left: toggle all encoders, right: toggle each encoder individually)_
 ## Enc 1:
 - scrub audio buffer
 - start/stop audio (alt mode)